edalholt/TDT4225/task3.md

 - Float is used instead of double, as Python does not have double as an in-built data type.

 #### What we learned:
 - Batching is convenient when inserting lots of data.
+Batching greatly improved our data insert times.
+- How to use Pandas.
+Pandas proved to be convenient when iterating over the results of a query.

 ## Feedback